thaume/thaume.github.io/_posts/2014-07-11-ember-data-mastering-async-relationships-part-2.md

 #### 2 - Complete and save the record

 In order to complete our record, we need to inject our `selectedUsers` into the `newProjects.participants` relationship.
 This relationship being asynchronous, we need to first "open" it.
-An asynchronous relationship is a `PromiseArray`, wich means that `newProject.participants` is a thenable.
+An asynchronous hasMany relationship is a `PromiseArray`, wich means that `newProject.participants` is a thenable.

+If you try to push objects into an async relationship without first "opening" it, it will warn you that the property is read-only.

 Opening an async relationship looks like this: